zhol0777/1.2og_pcb_clone/README.md

 5. consider alternative to ws2812 2020 if power consumption/cost reasons.
 6. prototype PCB and lightbar
 7. firmware (come on, this is basically automated at this point)
-8. modify lightbar to work also with direct cable soldering through cable bite/break off thing or something
+8. modify lightbar to support both direct soldering and ezmate/jst ach through mouse bite/break off thing or something
 9. verify this works with original lightbar